GOcontroll/GOcontroll-Simulink/README.md

 It is not a good idea to modify the existing GOcontroll libraries, as this will cause major issues when you want to update.
 1. Create a folder in your project that will contain the library.
 2. In Matlab on the 'HOME' tab, select 'Simulink Model' from the 'New' dropdown menu.
 Select the 'Blank Library' option, place your block(s) in here and save it in this new folder
+3. With the library open, unlock it and then run `set_param('YourLibraryFileName','EnableLBRepository','on');` and then save it
-3. In this folder create a file called 'slblocks.m'
+4. In this folder create a file called 'slblocks.m'
-4. In this file should be the following with the 2 name fields replaced with relevant values for you:
+5. In this file should be the following with the 2 name fields replaced with relevant values for you:
 ```matlab
 function blkStruct = slblocks()
 	Browser.Library = 'YourLibraryFileName'; %no file extension, so 'Library.mdl' would be 'Library'